speznastech/speznastech/README.md

-## Hi there 👋
+## Hi there, I'm Justin 👋

-I´m Justin, a developer who enjoys building websites and Windows software from Germany
+I'm a developer who enjoys building websites and software.
 I work with **C++**, **JavaScript**, **HTML** and **CSS**.

-Started programming because I geniuely enjoy it- and becuase i want to build skills to benifit me in the future.

-Remember self improvment is key 🔑
+I started programming because I genuinely enjoy creating things and continuosly improving my skills.

+*Currently, I'm focusing on:*
+- improving my coding skills
+- building small but meaningful projects
+- growing a solid GitHub profile

+Besides programming, I'm interested in self-improvement and experimenting with productivity and routines.

+Feel free to contact me if you´d like to connect or collaborate 😊.

+*Platforms:*

+YouTube 🔴 · Instagram 📷· Linktree 💚